janmuldner1-svg/ICCM/README.md

 ### Download data from MS Teams
 There are a few data sets which could not be acquired through a URL link within the code, either due to size, or accessibility.
 We downloaded these data sets and prepared them on MS Teams (under Files tab).
-To be able to run the main script, you must download the following files first.
+To be able to run the main script, download them following these three steps:

-The file names are:
+1. Download the files with the following names from MS Teams to your computer:
  * ketapang_palm_2023_90.tif
  * managed_forest_data.zip
  * west_kalimantan_forest_loss.tif
  * west_kalimantan_forest_loss_year.tif

-After downloading, you should place these files in the data folder.
-The data folder is created in the main.R, so you can only put the downloaded files in there **after** you run the first part of the main script that creates the necessary directories.
+2. Run the very first part of the main.R, so that the correct directories are created (Lines 4, 5, 6, titled "# Create necessary directories")

+3. Move the files you downloaded into the "data" directory

+Now, all necessary data will be ready in "data" for when the full main.R is run later on (see below).

 ## Install necessary packages in R
-install.packages("sits")
 install.packages("sf")
 install.packages("terra")
 install.packages("dplyr")
+install.packages("shiny")
+install.packages("leaflet")

 ## Usage
-Run the main.R file

-explain the output of the main.R file and include some examples (screenshots of maps/ouput)
+Run the full main.R file.
+The script was developed in RStudio, so we recommend using it as the default IDE.
+The following should happen as result:
+- The mismatches identified by the script will be stored as .json files (as polygons) in the "output" directory.
+- The statistical results will be stored as a .csv file with two rows, one for each commodity, in the "output" directory.
+- A window will pop up with the Shiny Web Application with a box suggesting "open in Browser".
+Click on it and an interactive, visual map should open up.

+A few examples/screenshots of output may be found below:

 ## Contributing